S

 Evolution and Origins

-Interestingly enough, Scorpions first appeared as an auatic organism in their evolutionary history.
-Studies suggest that they were certainly evolved from the Eurypterida.
-Since both groups share several common morphological features.
-In order to defend itself from prey animals, Scorpions had to develope a defense and method for hunting and eating.
+Interestingly enough, Scorpions first appeared as an aquatic organism in their evolutionary history.
+Studies suggest that they certainly evolved from the Eurypterids or sea scorpions, a group of extinct marine anthropods, since both groups share several common morphological features.
+In order to defend itself from prey animals, Scorpions had to develop a defense and method for hunting and eating.

 Species, Types, and Scientific Names